inspec/inspec/docs/dev/deprecation.md

 ### Example

 ```
-# In some code in Inspec core
+# In some code in InSpec core
 def something_crufty
   Inspec.deprecate :old_feature, 'Don't call something_crufty anymore'
 end
 ```

-If that gets called, inspec will consult the deprecation configuration, and then execute one of four actions: warn, fail_control, exit, or ignore.
+If that gets called, `inspec` will consult the deprecation configuration, and then execute one of four actions: warn, fail_control, exit, or ignore.

 ## Concepts